SHEILA KLEIN

 Article, August 4, 2023

-Undeground Girl featured in New York Times
+Underground Girl featured in New York Times

 Underground Girl was used as the lead image in the recent article describing the L.A.
 Subway.